 1. Get the Room Ready & Protect the Floor

-First, make sure that there aren't anything on your way so you can paint the same wall at once.
+First, make sure that there isn't anything in your way so you can paint the same wall in one go.
 Very important: protect the floor by using some dropsheets.

 2. Prepare the Walls